SpenceKonde/DxCore/megaavr/extras/Ref_Optiboot.md

 ## Entry Conditions
+**This was added in 1.6.8, however the bootloader binaries were no good.
+You need the versions from DxC 1.6.8.**
 Depending on your needs, you may want or need different configurations for when the bootloader should run and when it should just jump straight to the application.
 It determines this with the reset flags, which it clears, and then stashes in GPR.GPR0 right before jumping to app.
 It doesn't clear them until it jumps to app, so you do get to see what kind of reset was involved.